bhvsh/NFSC_MasterServer/README.md

 -----------------------

 - Make sure that all required ports (see above) are open
-- Write the IP of the PC where the emulator will be hosted in the config.ini to the key 'emulator_ip' (overwrite "REPLACE_ME") and save it
+- Write the IP of the PC where the emulator will be hosted in the config.ini to the key 'emulator_ip' (overwrite "localhost") and save it
 - Run `Init.py`

-Setting up Client and Server
+Setting up Client and Server (TODO - THESE INSTRUCTIONS AREN'T 100% VALID YET FOR NFS CARBON)
 ----------------------------

 There are 2 different methods you can choose from to set them up